Gary Freeman (basketball)

 Gary C. Freeman (born July 25, 1948) is an American former National Basketball Association (NBA) player from 1970 to 1971.
-He played in college for Oregon State University and was selected by the Milwaukee Bucks in the first round (16th overall) of the 1970 NBA Draft and by the Virginia Squires in the 1970 ABA Draft.
+He played in college for Oregon State University and was selected by the Milwaukee Bucks in the first round (16th overall) of the 1970 NBA draft and by the Carolina Cougars in the 1970 ABA Draft.

 Freeman played in 41 games for the Milwaukee Bucks and 11 games for the Cleveland Cavaliers.